-After receiving the student's Field Readiness Form and Application to the Field the BSW field education coordinator works to match the student with an approved field agencies and field instructor in accordance to his/her learning needs, interests, other relevant information, and fit with other students assigned to the same field unit.
-As the model is to place students in field units, the objective is to have a supportive learning environment while meeting the social work learning needs of the students.
+After receiving the student's Field Readiness Form and Application to the Field the BSW field education coordinator works to match the student with an approved field agencies and field instructor in accordance to their learning needs, interests, other relevant information, and fit with other students assigned to the same field unit (if applicable).
 Students do not seek out their own placements or field instructors.